Adam LaVorgna: Early life

 Lavorgna was born near New Haven, in North Branford, Connecticut, the son of Sandra (née Schnepf), a college professor, and Joseph LaVorgna, a high school assistant principal.

 Lavorgna attended high school at Avon Old Farms in Avon, Connecticut.
 He also enrolled at Boston College, prior to leaving the school after his freshman year to pursue acting, specifically, 7th Heaven.

 Career

 Lavorgna starred as Nicholas Scamperelli in the series Brooklyn Bridge, for which he received the 1993 Youth in Film Award for Best Actor.
-He then joined 7th Heaven as a series regular portraying Robbie Palmer, Mary's (Jessica Biel) troubled ex-boyfriend who has moved into the family home.
+In 1998, he joined the movie I'll Be Home for Christmas with Jonathan Taylor Thomas and Jessica Biel.
+In 1999, he then joined 7th Heaven as a series regular portraying Robbie Palmer, Mary's (Jessica Biel) troubled ex-boyfriend who has moved into the family home.
 He left the show in 2002.
 LaVorgna recalled his choice to leave was due to having a hard time managing his way around Hollywood, California, in addition to missing his family, mutually agreeing with the staff of 7th Heaven for a dismissal.
-He returned to the East Coast of the US subsequently.
+He returned to the East Coast.

 Personal life

-Lavorgna said he was raised in Catholicism by his grandmother but became distant from the faith with age: "I got away from church at 15–16, and by my mid-20s, I was lost."
+Lavorgna said he was raised in Catholic by his grandmother but became distant from the faith with age: "I got away from church at 15–16, and by my mid-20s, I was lost."

+LaVorgna went to rehab for opioid and heroin addiction multiple times.
+The first rehab was paid by 7th Heaven producer, Aaron Spelling.
+In October 2001, he was at Promises rehab in Malibu.